WEEK 9

 Result of test;

-The current depends on how much voltage the circuit needs.
+The current depends on how much power the circuit needs.
 The reason why I couldn't observe any change on the LED even if I tried to change the current on the power supplier, the need of voltage for the circuit is stable.